ShivangKumar12/My_CEC_Notes/README.md

 - Batches
 ---

-## 👨‍💻 Built With ❤️ by Shivang Kumar, Shiv Pratap Singh Chauhan
+## 👨‍💻 Built With ❤️ by Shivang Kumar

 This project was designed and developed within **Firebase Studio**, aiming to deliver a clean, scalable, and student-focused experience.